domonkoss/ceudsd/seminar/1-sql/README.md

 `SELECT state, cost FROM birdstrikes ORDER BY state DESC, cost`

+### Exercise2: What is the date the newest birstrikes in this database?

 ## Select uniques values of a column

 `SELECT DISTINCT damage FROM birdstrikes`